Skip to content

 3. De-prioritize your name and branding

 It’s great to have a well-established brand.
 But a disaster shouldn’t be the time to build that brand.
 When you’re announcing free services for those in need, the service is the headline.
 Not the person or company providing it.
 So say “Free support group for those [in a specific area, affected by a specific event, or both].”
-Don’t say “Happiness House Therapy is providing a free support group…” While this kind of mistake is usually unintentional, it makes it look like the announcement is partly to promote the agency.
+Don’t say “Happiness House Therapy is providing a free support group…” While this kind of mistake is usually unintentional, it makes it look like the announcement is primarily to promote the agency.
 Of course, you need to include information somewhere about who is providing the service.
 People need to know where to go!
 Just don’t start with that.

 If you’re in a for-profit setting, you can avoid these concerns altogether by volunteering services through an established charity.
 Organizations like the American Red Cross work specifically to coordinate therapists’ disaster response for maximum impact.
 Then, if possible, have the for-profit business donate money to the charity.
 People in need can obtain your services through the charity without concern that they’re working with a business that ultimately wants to sell them something.